umbraco/rfcs/cms/0027-the-future-of-search.md

 When Umbraco hands off protected documents to be indexed by the search implementation, the configured member and member group IDs (GUIDs) will be passed to the search implementation.
 The search implementation must either:

 - Index the documents accordingly, so they can be made available for the relevant members at query time, or
-- Discard the documents, thus not indexing it at all (efficiently not supporting protected documents).
+- Discard the documents, thus not indexing it at all (effectively not supporting protected documents).

 #### Indexing variants of content